AGSweeney/NetBurner_MQTT_Broker/README.md

 # NetBurner MQTT Broker

-An embedded **MQTT 5.0 broker** for [NetBurner](https://www.netburner.com) modules.
+An embedded **MQTT broker** (MQTT 3.1.1 and MQTT 5.0) for [NetBurner](https://www.netburner.com) modules.
 The firmware runs on-device with plain TCP and MQTTS listeners, a web admin UI, optional client authentication, and a portable C++ broker core that can be unit-tested on the host.

 ## Features

-- **MQTT 5.0** — CONNECT/CONNACK properties, session expiry, will messages (including DISCONNECT with Will Message), QoS 0/1/2 with full handshake, retained messages, wildcard subscriptions
+- **MQTT 3.1.1 and MQTT 5.0** — Dual-protocol broker on the same TCP listener; clients negotiate version at CONNECT.
+MQTT 5 adds CONNECT/CONNACK properties, session expiry, will messages (including DISCONNECT with Will Message), and reason codes.
+Both versions support QoS 0/1/2 with full handshake, retained messages, and wildcard subscriptions
+- **Cross-version routing** — MQTT 5 publishers can deliver to MQTT 3.1.1 subscribers (properties stripped); retained and QoS 1 work across protocol versions
 - **Dual listeners** — Plain TCP (default port 1883) and MQTTS (default port 8883, uses the device TLS certificate)
 - **Sparkplug B ready** — Payload-agnostic routing; host tests and live scripts exercise Sparkplug topic shapes and binary payloads
 - **Web admin UI** — Dashboard, broker settings, security (MQTT users), and network configuration at `http://<device-ip>/`